adamrocha/api-deployment-demo/README.md

 - **Certificate Report**: [`ssl-certificate-report.txt`](ssl-certificate-report.txt) - Generated certificate details
 - **SSL Configuration**: [`nginx/ssl-include.conf`](nginx/ssl-include.conf) - Nginx SSL settings

+### 🔧 Browser HTTPS Access

+When accessing `https://localhost` for the first time, you'll see a security warning because we use self-signed certificates.
+This is **expected and safe for development**:

+**Chrome/Edge:**
+1. Click "Advanced" or "Details"
+2. Click "Proceed to localhost (unsafe)"

+**Firefox:**
+1. Click "Advanced"
+2. Click "Accept the Risk and Continue"

+**Safari:**
+1. Click "Show Details"
+2. Click "visit this website"

+**Why this happens:** Self-signed certificates aren't verified by a trusted Certificate Authority.
+In production, use certificates from Let's Encrypt or your organization's CA.

 ## 🏗️ Architecture

 ```